Save Money and Time with our Florida Travel Tips

 Peak season (and holiday) rates also apply to rental cars, major theme parks, airlines and family attractions.
 A trip for a family of four in March for a week may cost $7-8000, while the same trip could cost half that in September or October.

 Things to Buy Before….

-Florida is big state.
-If you are going from Jacksonville to Key West, that’s over 500 miles that will take you about 9 hours by car.
+Florida is a big state.
+If you are going from Jacksonville to Key West, that’s over 500 miles which will take you about 9 hours by car.
 To put it in perspective, that is like going from New York City to Winston-Salem, North Carolina!

 Florida State Parks Are Cheap

 Check around the area where you plan to stay for a state park.
 Admission varies from a couple dollars to a carload of people for 5 bucks!